When the brown leaves crunch and the cold breeze howls, that is the time that imps and spectres are present.

 The child paused on the doorstep.
 The bell rang, despite the notable lack of its physical contact with the device.
 Promptly, a pleasant elderly woman emerged, grinning and hoisting a orange plastic bucket heaped with confectionery delights.
 The air swirled from within the warm house, beckoning with the scent of nutmeg and spice and the child shuddered with glee.

-Hayrides, piles of leaves, warm cider, crisp air and crackling fires while unfortunate heroines run from masked killers.
+She recalled hayrides, piles of leaves, warm cider, crisp air and crackling fires while unfortunate heroines run from masked killers (don’t watch or you’ll get nightmares, although she never did).
 The old woman breathed deep and smiled wider as Autumn Incarnate swept into her home and transported her to times long gone but never forgotten.

 Then, the child emerged from the Autumn Waste.
 A fleshless entity that gasped forth from below with pure round, black eyes and opened a fledgling mouth that unfurled as old stitches popped and strained against their fleshy confines upon this new, wet birth.
 The little one dripped goo and titled its wet, slick head expectantly.
 A vestigial sac of translucency extended from the child’s arm and the woman smiled once more.
 She placed a single, wrapped package of candy corn into sac and the child swiftly reached in, retrieving its prize.